 In August 2016, the Torpedo Factory Art Center Board (TFACB) non-profit voted to dissolve the organization after the lease expired on September 30, 2016.
 They were fully dissolved in early 2017.
 The City of Alexandria offered new positions to all the TFACB staff, and most chose to stay on in their current roles.
-Since the City of Alexandria assumed management in 2016, no new on site staff positions were added.

-Do city taxes pay for the Art Center staff, janitorial services, exhibitions, or programs?
+Do City taxes pay for the Art Center staff, janitorial services, exhibitions, or programs?

-No. Since 1974 when the first group of artists presented their individual checks thumb-tacked on a bulletin board to City Council, the Art Center has been considered a special revenue source and is therefore completely self-funded.
+No. Since 1974 when the first group of artists presented their individual checks thumb-tacked on a bulletin board to City Council, the Art Center has been considered a special-revenue source and is therefore completely self-funded.

 Do City taxes help pay for capital upkeep?

 Yes, the City currently provides capital upkeep of the building and has for the majority of the building’s history as an Art Center.
-During the period between 2011 and 2016 when building management was contracted out to the Torpedo Factor Art Center Board (TFACB), the City did not provide capital improvements, as this was under the purview of the nonprofit.

 What is the space breakdown of the building?